rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubernetes-clusters.md

 - Use **kubectl config use-context** to switch between different clusters.
 - Ensure configurations for all clusters are correctly set up in the kubeconfig file.

+## K8s: The Short Form of Kubernetes

+Kubernetes is often abbreviated as "K8s."
+This abbreviation comes from the fact that there are eight letters between the "K" and "s" in "Kubernetes."
+This shorthand is commonly used by developers and engineers to refer to Kubernetes in a more concise way.

+### Example:

+In interviews, a common question is why Kubernetes is called "K8s."
+The explanation is simple: the eight letters in between are replaced by the digit "8."
+This kind of abbreviation is typical in technical jargon to simplify communication.

+## Understanding Olly: The Short Form of Observatory

+"Olly" is a shorthand used to refer to "Observatory."
+Similar to the abbreviation "K8s" for Kubernetes, "Olly" simplifies the term "Observatory" by shortening the word and making it easier to refer to in conversation.

+### Example:

+Just as "K8s" is derived from "Kubernetes," "Olly" is derived from "Observatory."
+This form of abbreviation is often used to create shorter, more manageable terms in technical discussions.

 ## Image Types and Best Practices

 ### Types of Images: